fanout/express-eventstream/README.md

 express-eventstream endpoints respond with text/event-stream responses.
 The Events in this Stream are one of a few predefined types, plus any others that you instruct it to publish.
 All of these events are prefixed with 'stream-', so consider using another prefix for your application's events.

+If a 'data' field is present on these events, it will be a JSON-encoded string.

 * stream-open - Sent whenever the endpoint starts sending SSE on a fresh HTTP Connection.
 * stream-error - The endpoint could not understand what events are being requested.
 The client should not reconnect.